wadoodalam/React-Training/Questions.md

 * Ensuring proper naming conventions
 * Clear commenting to highlight the logic
 * Create various files for different logics/components to ensure that the code is not messy, hence readable and scalable.

+## What are middleware functions in Express.js, and how do they work?

+## What is JWT, and how does it work?

+## How do you securely store JWT on the client-side?

+## How does token expiration work in JWT?